melihercan/WebRTCme/README.md

+# DESKTOP UPDATE 14 Sep 22
+Bindings and WebRTCme basic libraries will soon have support for desktop (Windows and MacOS initially).

+# .NET MAUI UPDATE 14 Sep 22
+I have added .NET MAUI support to Bindings and WebRTCme base libraries.
+No MAUI support on Middleware or on Demo Apps yet.

 # MEDIASOUP UPDATE 27 Nov 21
 Coming soon should have been faster than this but recently I am very busy with an ongoing project.
 Therefore I could spend time on this project only during weekends.
 Today I verified that the MediaSoup Blazor is working :).
 Here is the screenshot of 6 clients connected.